 Also, safety walking alone during the day or night is rated high or very high.
-This is likely because Alicante is such a popular tourist destination, and so the local government probably makes significant effort to keep things safe so it remains popular.
+This is likely because Alicante is such a popular tourist destination, and so the local government probably makes a significant effort to keep things safe so it remains popular.

 Compared to major British towns and cities, Alicante’s crime rate is negligible.
-In short, the Costa Blanca and Alicante province are good places to settle down where you don’t have to worry about crime related issues.
+In short, the Costa Blanca and Alicante province are good places to settle down where you don’t have to worry about crime-related issues.

 The pros and cons of living in Alicante, Spain